helmwave/docs/docs/yaml.md

 |  passcredentialsall   |    🙅    |  bool  |  false  |
 |        verify         |    🙅    |  bool  |  false  |

-> If chart is remote it will be downloaded into `.helmwave/charts` and downloaded archive will be used during deploy.
+!!! tip "If chart is remote it will be downloaded into `.helmwave/charts` and downloaded archive will be used during deploy."

-## Values[]
+### values[]

+> `values` can be an object or a string.
+If it's a string, it will be treated as a `src` field.

 |      field      | required |  type  | default |
 |:---------------:|:--------:|:------:|:-------:|